keboola/connection-docs/management/support/index.md

 ### Require Approval for Support Access ###
 Some organizations may prefer to have a starker demarcation for their projects with regard to access by the support team.
 To facilitate this transparency we've introduced the ability to require approval for all temporary access by Keboola Support accounts.
-The setting can be found in the organization details in the accounts section
+The setting can be found in the [organization details](/management/organization/) in the accounts section:

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/organization-allowAutoJoin-on.png)

-To disable auto-join and require approval for Support accounts, clich on the `Change` link to open the dialog and uncheck the Auto Join checkbox.
+To disable auto-join and require approval for Support accounts, click on the `Change` link to open the dialog and uncheck the Auto Join checkbox.

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/autoJoin-modal.png)